CIDO-ontology/anti-coronavirus-drugs/README.md

 ## CIDO Ontology Representation and Analysis of Anti-coronavirus Drugs

 - **CIDO representation of anti-coronavirus drugs and related information**: The Coronavirus Infectious Disease Ontology (CIDO) is used as the platform to systematically represent the anticoronavirus drugs and related information.
-The detailed information about the CIDO representation can be found in our preprint paper: https://www.preprints.org/manuscript/202003.0413/v1.
+The detailed information about the CIDO representation can be found in our publication: [doi: 10.20944/preprints202003.0413.v1](https://www.preprints.org/manuscript/202003.0413/v1).

 - **CIDO-based bioinformatics analyses**: We have also performed many bioinformatics analysis on the drugs that are represented in CIDO.
   - Clustering of anti-coronavirus drugs using ontology-based semantic similarity analysis